440WATTs/440WATTs/README.md

 ###

 <p align="left">
-  💻 I like TECH (a lot)
+  💻 I’m deeply passionate about technology
   <br><br>
   🏛️ Artist | Athlete | Editor
   <br><br>
-  🚀 Have Dream Projects plans, eagerly wana work on them
+  🚀 I have several dream projects planned and am eager to bring them to life
   <br><br>
-  🎯 Goal is to build my dream setup
+  🎯 My goal is to build my dream setup
   <br><br>
-  ⚗️ Love the process of creating
+  ⚗️ I love the process of creating and learning along the way
 </p>

 ###